Last Updated on May 30, 2021

 5. ASRock A520M/AC – Micro ATX – Budget Option

 If you are building a budget AMD system, then this equally budget friendly motherboard is the choice we recommend.

 It can support the latest processors from the Ryzen Gen 1 all the way to Ryzen Gen 3 and Ryzen Gen 5 processors.
 Basically, any processor with the AM4 socket.

 Being a Micro ATX motherboard, it is smaller and has less expandability features as compared to an ATX motherboard.

-Even so, if you want to expand, it offers a single PCI-E x16 (16x mode) slot for graphics card as well as a PCIE x16 (4x mode) slot for running AMD Crossfire setup with two graphics.
-It won’t however, support NVIDIA SLI support since SLI requires an another PCIE x16 operating at 8x mode.
+Even so, if you want to expand, it offers a single PCI-E x16 (16x mode) slot for graphics card as well as a single X1 slot for smaller expansion cards.

 However, you probably won’t be buying this motherboard for installing graphics card anyways.
-Since you are here for integrated graphics, you must note that it offers a single DVI-D and a single HDMI port for connecting to displays.
+Since you are here for integrated graphics, you must note that it offers only a single HDMI port for connecting to displays.

 While it does not have an onboard graphics chip of its own (as detailed in the FAQ section), it supports the AMD Ryzen processors that come with the powerful integrated VEGA processors processor.